This post may contain affiliate links. Please read our disclosure policy.

 - Serving a bit on top of a scoop of vanilla ice cream also sounds delicious.
 Add a touch of fresh orange zest for even more holiday flavor.

-Cranberries naturally have pectin in them which is what causes the jam to thicken up while it cools.
+This recipe does not have pectin for cranberries naturally have pectin in them which is what causes the jam to thicken up while it cools.

-Yes.
 If you do not have brown sugar on hand, you can use white sugar at a 1:1 ratio.

-Slow Cooker Christmas Jam Recipe
+Christmas Jam Recipe

-Equipment Needed:
+Equipment

 - Blender or immersion blender

-- 24 oz. fresh cranberries (about 6 cups)
+- 24 oz. fresh cranberries, (about 6 cups)

 - 16 oz. fresh strawberries